jusso-dev/TellMeMore/README.md

 - Go to https://www.google.com/recaptcha/admin and get new V2 "invisible" recaptcha client key
 - Ensure API keys are in application.Development.json file
 - cd to /TellMeMore/dnsdumpster-api and run 'pip install requirements.txt' and 'uvicorn main:app --reload' to run locally, will start on port 8000 by default
-- In the same directory after install has completed run 'python main.py' to start API
 - F5 run project

 <br />